Wisdurm/WisdomSite/README.md

 ```cd vcpkg; .\bootstrap-vcpkg.bat``` On Windows
 ```cd vcpkg && ./bootstrap-vcpkg.sh``` On Linux
 Now all dependencies are setup.
-For the next steps, cd into this repository.
+For the next steps, clone and cd into this repository.
-Create ```CMakeUserPresets.json``` in the project folder,
+**When cloning this repository, make sure to clone all submodules** Create ```CMakeUserPresets.json``` in the project folder,
 and paste the following:
 ```